Dawn of War: Winter Assault - Review

 Let me explain this particular mission because it's pretty much the reason I didn't finish Winter Assault within 2 days.
 There is a mission in both campaigns where the goal is the same and all four of the armies are vying for control.
 It's the turning point in the story where only one may succeed.
 Thus, it doesn't matter which campaign you choose, eventually you will get to this map.
 The ultimate goal of this particular mission is to get one of your armies from one end of the map to the other, navigating the labyrinthian path to the exit.
 The exit itself is closed by a forcefield and requires an army to take control of a specific point on the map to open it.

 Seems relatively straightforward, right?
-Well there's more to it than you might think.
+Well, there's more to it than you might think.
 Due to the fact that you have 4 competing armies, but can select only 2 campaigns, there's some overlap.
-Since this mission is the same for both the Order and Disorder campaign, the game allows players to control two different armies at the same time as they both fight the other two armies in a race to the finish.
-I find this to be a rather interesting idea, if not an ill-conceived one.
+Since this mission is the same for both the Order and Disorder campaigns, the game allows players to control two different armies at the same time as they both fight the other two armies in a race to the finish.
+I find this to be a rather interesting idea if not an ill-conceived one.
 Making the mental switch between Eldar and Imperial Guard or Ork and Chaos was a lot more difficult than I would have originally thought.
 By clicking an icon, you switch to that army, its units, and its buildings.
 You might be thinking: "Big deal!
-Now you got two armies instead of one, whats the problem?"
+Now you got two armies instead of one, what’s the problem?"
 For one thing, your armies share resources with one another, so if you want any hope of beating the opponent, you can really only focus on one.
 Also, part of what makes this all so difficult is the fact that the armies are competing against one another.
 Thus if either army gets too close to the other, they actually start attacking each other and hurting your own chances for success.
-This is rare instance where you can destroy your own armies.
+This is a rare instance where you can destroy your own armies.

 While cool in concept, this feels almost pointless because I figured the best I could do to help myself in this instance was to take the army I cared less about and send them directly into enemy lines with the hopes of weakening them by the time my main army got there.
 When I played as the Imperial Guard, they had to move with a particular group of individuals and protect them through the map till they got to the exit.
-This only took me one try because it was mostly just a matter of having enough guys protect the convoy until reaching the end, while sacrificing the useless Eldar to the greater good by throwing them at the enemies.
+This only took me one try because it was mostly just a matter of having enough guys protect the convoy until reaching the end while sacrificing the useless Eldar for the greater good by throwing them at the enemies.

 While playing as the Chaos and Ork, however, the mission was made more difficult because of that particular convoy.
 Since the Imperial Guard convoy was still part of the mission, it was essentially a time limit.
-Now, I had to make to the end or destroy the convoy before it got there in order to succeed.
+Now, I had to make it to the end or destroy the convoy before it got there in order to succeed.
 This was easier said than done, as they had an insurmountable number of units and bases scattered around the map, and the convoy itself was incredibly powerful.
-It was also irritating that the starting resources for both Chaos and Ork armies was so low that in order to amass any sort of force that could do anything, I couldn't afford to spend any time both armies.
+It was also irritating that the starting resources for both Chaos and Ork armies were so low that in order to amass any sort of force that could do anything, I couldn't afford to spend any time with both armies.

 With the time limit forcing my hand, and the fact that the path to the exit changed with the convoy's movements, I had to use some unorthodox tactics to win.
-It basically came down to throwing everything I had at the convoy immediately to halt its movement, then earning up enough resources to just put as many guys as I could into armored vehicles and sending them deep through enemy territory all the way to the end of the map, where upon the armored transport blew up and everyone inside was sent flying all over the place.
+It basically came down to throwing everything I had at the convoy immediately to halt its movement, then earning up enough resources to just put as many guys as I could into armored vehicles and sending them deep through enemy territory all the way to the end of the map, whereupon the armored transport blew up and everyone inside was sent flying all over the place.
 Some of those lucky airborne made it through the gate before they died and secured me a victory.
 The victory was immensely satisfying as a result, like when I completed a difficult section in a Dark Souls game for the first time, but what a trial that was.

 Story

-As I mentioned earlier, as soon as you select the single-player campaign, you're given the option to play one of two story-lines.
+As I mentioned earlier, as soon as you select the single-player campaign, you're given the option to play one of two storylines.
 I ended up playing both, expecting one big story to be flushed out between the two.
 As it turns out, it really is just a choice.
 The events in one campaign negate those in another.
 There is a difference in goals and missions, so you aren't just repeating the same campaign with different armies, at least in the beginning.
-By the end, however, the last two missions for either side ended up being the same goal.
-That's from what I could tell, anyways; it gets complicated.
+In the end, however, the last two missions for either side ended up being the same goal.
+That's from what I could tell, anyway; it gets complicated.

 Order Campaign

 In the Order campaign, you play as the Imperial Guard, under the command of General Sturnn.
-The Imperial Guard are attacking the frozen world of Lorn V, which has, up this point, been under the control of Chaos Space Marines.
+The Imperial Guard is attacking the frozen world of Lorn V, which has, up to this point, been under the control of Chaos Space Marines.
 Recently, there has been a surge of Orks making their way into the fray as well.
 The Guard are outnumbered and outmatched.
 Destined to keep throwing themselves against the brick wall of Chaos might until there are no soldiers left, they have the stubbornness of humanity in the Warhammer universe that makes everything so much fun.
 There is a reason for their stubbornness in this case, though.
 The reason they refuse to give up is because a titan resides on the planet.
 Titans were monumental weapons used 10,000 years ago by the Emperor and his soldiers to conquer worlds, and while the technology to build them was lost, those recovered are still immensely powerful.

 The Guard must reclaim this legendary weapon of overwhelming power before the Chaos discover it, or the Orks destroy it, but they're outnumbered and outgunned.
 The Eldar, their motivations unclear at first, assist the humans from behind enemy lines for the first few missions.
-Using small strike teams, the Eldar attack the Chaos and Orks in their where they least expect it, allowing the humans to advance.
+Using small strike teams, the Eldar attack the Chaos and Orks in there where they least expect it, allowing the humans to advance.

 As the game progresses and the stakes are raised, the Eldar form an alliance with the humans, which is over as soon as it begins.
 This then leads to the infamous level where you can control multiple armies at once as everyone makes a mad dash for the end of the map.
 In addition to the forgotten titan on the planet, there is also a massive colony of sleeping Necrons: an ancient army of untold power.
 Immortal cyborgs from eons past, the Necrons, are waking up on the planet and will destroy them all if the Eldar do not get their ancient weapon to defend them.
-This happens to be beyond the forcefield gates that contain the titan.
+This happens to be beyond the forcefield gates that contain the Titan.
 Ever the stubborn xenophobes, the humans agree to help the Eldar until it is no longer advantageous, which is basically till the point where only one army can cross through the gates.
 You can probably guess which team I chose to win.

 Disorder Campaign